ryanallen/words-of-my-perfect-teacher/README.md

 ## Five Families
 *rig lnga*, Skt. *pancakula*, the [Buddha](#buddha), Vajra, Jewel, Lotus and Action families.
 The five Buddha Families represent the real nature of all things.
 For example the Five [Conquerors](#conqueror) are the real nature of the five aggregates, their Five [Consorts](#consort) the real nature of the five elements, the five wisdoms the real nature of the five poisons, and so on.

+## Five Hundred Arhats
+"...the most loyal of the Buddha’s disciples, who attended the religion’s first council at Rājagṛha (modern Rajgir) right after the Buddha’s final nirvana to compile his teachings into scriptures." [src](#https://www.atlasobscura.com/places/five-hundred-arhats-kawagoe-kita-in-temple-japan)

+See also, [The Five Hundred Arhats](/imgs/the-five-hundred-arhats-wu-bin.png) | by Wu Bin (1591 - 1626) from the [Cleveland Museum of Art](https://www.clevelandart.org/art/1971.16)

 ## Five hundred thousand preliminaries
 *'bum lnga*, five traditional preliminary practices: [refuge](#refuge), bodhicitta, [vajrasattva](#vajrasattva), [mandala](#mandala) and [guru yoga](#guru-yoga), performed one hundred thousand times each.